ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/10-adt-priority-queues.md

 queue grow to 101 transactions.
 If so, we remove the lowest-valued transaction.
 Here it is in code:

-    class Top100Transactions:
+    datatype Top100Transactions:
+        pq = new PriorityQueue()
-        // Assume that the Transaction class implements comparisons
+        // Assume that the Transaction type implements comparisons
         // by comparing the value of the transaction.
-        Top100Transactions():
-            this.pq = new PriorityQueue()

         // Add a new transaction to the priority queue. add(transaction):